saxix/lazo/README.md

 [![PyPI version](https://badge.fury.io/py/lazo.svg)](https://badge.fury.io/py/lazo)

-Small utility to upgrade Rancher images.
+Small utility to work with Rancher.
 It has been developd to be used in CI environments.

+Current features:

+ - get infos on running cluster/project/workload
+ - get docker image info
+ - upgrade workload
+ - execute commands in running containers

 ### Install

     $ pip install lazo